schowdhuri/uport-devdocs/markdown/docs/guides/GettingStarted.md

 ---
-title: "Getting Started"
+title: "Uport Connect"
 index: 0
 category: "uport-connect"
 type: "guide"
 source: "https://github.com/uport-project/uport-project.github.io/blob/develop/markdown/docs/guides/GettingStarted.md"
 ---

+## Get Started

-To hit the ground running with Uport Connect this quick guide will help you get setup.
+To hit the ground running with Uport Connect this guide will help you get setup.
 If you have any questions or difficulties, head over to [Riot](chat.uport.me) and someone will help you out.

 ## Get the uPort App